Burhan Wani: Death

-Burhan Wani was killed in an antiinsurgency operation on 8 July 2016 along with two other militants, later identified as Sartaj Ahmad Sheikh and Pervaiz Ahmad Lashkari.
+Burhan Wani was killed in an anti-insurgency operation on 8 July 2016 along with two other militants, later identified as Sartaj Ahmad Sheikh and Pervaiz Ahmad Lashkari.
 He and his companions were killed in Bumdoora village in Kokernag area by a joint team of the special operations group of the Jammu and Kashmir Police and 19 Rashtriya Rifles.
 Security forces later stated that the operation had actually begun on 7 June when Burhan, along with his companions, had come to Kokernag in order to procure weapons.
 Some army and police officials later said that the security forces had received intelligence regarding the presence of Sheikh but did not know Wani too was present along with him.
 The state's Chief Minister Mehbooba Mufti and the Deputy Chief Minister Nirmal Kumar Singh also stated that the security forces were unaware of his presence and would have given him a chance had they known about his presence there.

 According to police officials, the security forces faced resistance from locals who resorted to stone-pelting.
 The encounter began at 16:30 and ended at 18:15.
 The militants were hiding in a house during the operation and started firing on the troops conducting search operations.
 All three were killed in the ensuing encounter.
 Jammu and Kashmir Police's Director General K. Rajendra confirmed that Wani was killed in an exchange of fire between security personnel and the militants.

 The local residents denied awareness of Wani's presence in the village.
 According to them, the police arrived around noon and said that they were combing the area in preparation for an inauguration by the Chief Minister Mehbooba Mufti.
 They cordoned off the area by 16:00 and took positions around the house where Burhan and his associates were present.
 When the militants tried to come out and escape, they were shot down.
 After their death, hundreds of villagers came out mourning the death and clashed with the police, CRPF and attacked army camps in the area.
 He is believed to have been succeeded by Sabzar Bhat, who was also killed by Indian security forces shortly afterwards.